datalayer/jupyter-nbmodel-client/README.md

 pip install jupyter_nbmodel_client
 ```

+> [!WARNING]
+> This package requires temporary a dev version of pycrdt.
+Therefore you will need
+> to install a Rust compiler to install it.

 ## Usage

 1. Ensure you have the needed packages in your environment to run the example here after.